 - The BCGEU's governing body between conventions is the Provincial Executive;

-The BCGEU Provincial Executive is comprised of the President, the Treasurer and four Vice-Presidents (2 men, 2 women), Component Chairpersons and additional representatives for components with more than 7,500 members.
+- The BCGEU Provincial Executive is comprised of the President, Treasurer and four Executive Vice-Presidents (2 men, 2 women), Component Vice Presidents and additional representatives for components with more than 7,500 members.

 - B.C. government workers formed the Provincial Civil Service Association of BC in 1919.

 - The B.C.
 Government Employees' Association (BCGEA) was founded in 1942.